Oilers stay perfect, beat Rangers with record comeback

 Smith also made two key stops in between Edmonton's two goals in the third.
 He made a terrific glove save on Rangers defenseman Brady Skjei's shot from the left point with about 7 1/2 minutes left and prevented Lias Andersson from jamming a rebound through seconds later.
 Rookie Kaapo Kakko gave the Rangers a 1-0 lead in the first period when he raced to the net, got the puck back from Ryan Strome, made a slick move past defenseman Oscar Klefbom and lifted a backhander into the net.

 Klefbom scored with 13:15 left in the second by lifting wrist shot from above the left circle through traffic that went over a screened Lundqvist.
-New York, which was denied a 3-0 start after having six days off since a 4-1 win in Ottawa last Saturday.
+New York was denied a 3-0 start after having six days off since a 4-1 win in Ottawa last Saturday.

 Lundqvist finished with 23 saves. --Field Level Media